 How to Boldly Pursue Your Dreams Even if You’re Scared and Insecure

 Narrowing in on something specific makes readers feel like you have the answers they’re looking for.

 Okay, you’ve done your research and you know exactly what your readers need.
 Now it’s time to turn your topic into a killer headline.

 The easiest way to master the art of writing headlines?

 Not in the unethical way.
 In the smart and efficient way.

 Decades of copywriting and advertising research have revealed the types of headlines that have proven to be successful.
 The types of headlines that zap readers out of their info-overload comas and compel them to open.
 Why mess with that research?

 If you want your headlines to grab readers, stick with what works.

 No, your headlines don’t need to sound like they came straight from BuzzFeed.
 They can reflect your voice and style.

-But until you’re as skilled a writer as Jon Morrow, let the proven templates be your guide (how do you think he got so good at writing headlines?).
+But until your writing skills match Jon Morrow’s, let the proven templates be your guide (how do you think he got so good at writing headlines?).